A recent study shows kids that are home-schooled are leaner than kids attending traditional schools.

 “Based on previous research, we went into this study thinking home-schooled children would be heavier and less active than kids attending traditional schools,” said Michelle Cardel, PhD, RD, the study’s lead author.
 “We found the opposite.”

 Why did the researchers expected home-schooled kids to be heavier and less active?

 "The results show that home-schoolers were less likely to be obese than the traditionally-schooled kids, even though kids in both groups were getting the same amount of moderate to vigorous physical activity."

 "The calorie intakes were also similar, except at lunchtime.
 Kids in traditional schools were consuming significantly more calories, sodium, and sugar at lunch."

 Are the new school-lunch guidelines going to do any good?

 P.S.
-Do you believe nutrition matters and makes a difference in your health?
+Do you believe nutrition matters and makes a difference in the health of your children?

-Do you want to do everything you can to make sure your kids are getting enough nutrition every day?
+Do you want to do everything you can to make sure your kids are getting the right nutrition every day?